Feroz2006/The-Final-Commit/README.md

-# 🛠️ PROJECT TITLE: [INSERT YOUR CREATIVE TITLE HERE]
+# 🛠️ PROJECT TITLE: SmartServe

 ## Idea Abstract

-**[INSERT CONCISE 2-3 SENTENCE SUMMARY HERE]** *Example: Our solution is a simple, real-time ordering system built for the Civil Canteen using Firebase.
-It provides students with a seamless ordering interface and gives staff immediate order verification tools.*
+*[An app for students to easily order food and help staff reduce load]*

 ---